 (5) shall be subsequently updated as necessary consistent with the requirements of WECC, NERC, and North American Energy Standards Board standards and business practices.

 (f) Dynamic Imbalance Schedule to Net EIM Transfers.
-The CAISO will –
+The CAISO will use Transfer System Resources to –

 (1) model changes in the net five-minute scheduled EIM Transfers that result from Real-Time Dispatch as a Dynamic Schedule between the CAISO and EIM Entity for AGC control accuracy; and